Enter the focal length and the eyepiece diameter (in the same units) into the calculator to determine the total magnification of the telescope.

 Using the formula above, we find the magnification to be 500/10 = 50 times magnification.

 What is a good magnification for a telescope?
 The best magnification for a telescope is as large as possible.
 The larger the magnification, the large and clearer the image.
-There is a point where a two large of a magnification would not be good for looking at something like the moon, but this would happen for personal telescopes.
+There is a point where two large magnifications would not be good for looking at something like the moon, but this would happen for personal telescopes.

 What magnification do you need to see planets?
 To see a planet, such as mars, in good detail, you would need a magnification of 100X with an aperture of 5-8″.